zzq0219/Cursor-Register/README.md

 ### Register accounts.
 Upload the account cookie token into [One-API](https://github.com/songquanpeng/one-api)

 Before ingest the account cookie into ONE API, you need to add the following secret in your repo.
-If you are new to use screts in Github Action. you can add the secret following [Security Guides](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository)
+If you are new to use secret in Github Action. you can add the secret following [Security Guides](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository)

 - `CURSOR_ONEAPI_URL`: For parameter `oneapi_url`
 - `CURSOR_ONEAPI_TOKEN`: For parameter `oneapi_token`